blairfrandeen/datum/README.md

 ### Populating named Excel ranges with measurement data
 In your Excel file, you'll need to name the cells that you want to autopopulate.
 Select each cell and choose Formulas -> Define Name.
-Note that named ranges of multiple cells are not supported.
-These range names must correspond to the names you gave your measurement features in NX:
+You can select single cells, or multiple cells to define vectors, points, or lists.
+Multiple cells can be oriented horizontally or vertically.

-- If the measurement result is a **single number**, simply match the name of the NX feature.
-An example of this is a measurement of the distance between two points.
+The range names must be in the format `<FEATURE_NAME>.<expression_name>`. `<FEATURE_NAME>` is the name of your NX measurement feature; `<expression_name>` can be one of the following:

-- If the measurement result has **more than one expression**, you'll need to name the range `<FEATURE_NAME>.expression_name` where:
-    - `<FEATURE_NAME>` is the name of the feature in NX
-    - `expression_name` is the type of expression you want.
-Examples are `mass`, `area`, or `radius`.
+**Single Value Expressions**
+- `surface_area`
+- `volume`
+- `mass`
+- `weight`
+- `density`
+- `distance`
+- `angle`

+**Multi-Value Expressions**
+- `center_of_mass`
+- `moments_of_inertia`
+- `first_moments_of_inertia`
+- ... and many more

+For example, if I wanted to know the mass and center of gravity of my chassis, I would follow these steps:
+1. Make the associative measurement in NX and name it `CHASSIS`
+2. Name a range with a single cell in Excel as `CHASSIS.mass`
+3. Name a range of three cells in Excel `CHASSIS.center_of_mass`

-Once the Excel sheet is set up, run `datum_console.py` from the directory where the JSON file was saved.
+Once the Excel sheet is set up, run `datum/datum_console.py` from the directory where the JSON file was saved.
 The script will prompt you to choose the JSON file to read from (searches working directory only), and the Excel file to write to (lists open workbooks detected by xlwings).
 The script will also give you a preview of values to be overwritten, and prompts you prior to doing so.
-Some undo functionality is now built in.
+Basic undo functionality is now built in.

 Code exists (currently disabled) to save a backup copy of your file as `<filename>_BACKUP.xlsx` in the working directory in case you find running this code regrettable.